ibm-cloud-docs/cloud-object-storage/basics/multipart.md

 # Store large objects
 {: #large-objects}

 {{site.data.keyword.cos_full}} can support single objects as large as 10 TB when using multipart uploads.
+{: shortdesc}

 Large objects can also be uploaded [by using the console with Aspera high-speed-transfer enabled](/docs/services/cloud-object-storage?topic=cloud-object-storage-aspera).
 Under most scenarios, Aspera high-speed transfer results in significantly increased performance for transferring data, especially across long distances or under unstable network conditions.

 ## Uploading objects in multiple parts
 {: #large-objects-multipart}